Building A House vs. Buying: The Costs Explained

 Which Is A Better Investment, Buying A House Or Building One?

 Tips For Deciding If You Should Buy or Build A House

 The average value of a house in the United States is around $288,000.
 Building a house typically costs between $150,000 and $450,000, not including the price of the land.
 That alone means that building your home is an extremely pricey endeavor.

 The $150,000 price tag usually is ascribed to smaller homes made of cheap materials rather than a standard home.
 The more common price tags you’ll see are upwards of $250,000 without the price of the land factored in.
 Building your house also can mean additional costs that you didn’t realize would occur—such as landscaping, special licensing, and more.

-Location also plays a significant role in how much you can expect your home build to cost.
-For example, if you choose to try to build a house in the outskirts of New York City, you can expect the price of labor and costs to exceed $400,000 easily.
+The location also plays a significant role in how much you can expect your home build to cost.
+For example, if you choose to try to build a house on the outskirts of New York City, you can expect the price of labor and costs to exceed $400,000 easily.

 Building a house is not something people take lightly.
 If you are looking to build a house, it’s usually for a reason.
 Weighing out the pros and cons of building your own home is a serious issue.